 The U.S. Citizenship and Immigration Services (USCIS) provides a list of business entities that qualify including a sole proprietorship, partnership (limited or general), holding company, joint venture, corporation, and business trust or other entity, which may be publicly or privately owned thus leaving the investor open to invest in any type of legal business entity, other than a nonprofit organization.

-Another requirement of the EB-5 visa program is that the foreign investor must be engaged in the business.
+Another requirement of the EB5 process is that the foreign investor must be engaged in the business.
 To satisfy this requirement the investor must manage the enterprise, whether through daily supervision and decision-making, or through policy formation as a corporate officer or board member.
-This requirement is waived if the investor goes through a Regional Center.
+This requirement is waived if the investor goes through an EB5 Regional Center.

-By investing in and engaging in a new commercial enterprise, the foreign investor will have met one of the requirements to qualify for the EB-5 visa program.
+By investing in and engaging in a new commercial enterprise, the foreign investor will have met one of the requirements to qualify for the US EB-5 program.

 NOTE: The EB-5 investor may also restructure an already existing commercial enterprise but it is important to realize that a restructuring or reorganization of the commercial enterprise is needed and that just purchasing and managing a business is not sufficient.